Anti-gay sign in religious leader’s yard sparks protest outside Bossier City church

 “We’ve lived here a year, I’ve baked them cookies, invited them into our home and introduced them to our family.
 They have waved to us as they come and go and we have talked about the weather.
 They’ve told us if we ever need anything to just come knock on their door.
 All thrown out the window because they realized that we are wives and not roommates.
 This is not a representation of God.
 Jesus would not do this.”

-Slimer’s other neighbors and dozens of strangers agreed, and the post was shared hundreds of times.
-It also prompted supporters to organize Sunday’s protest outside Cornwell’s church on Foster Street in South Bossier.
+Slimer posted the sign on Facebook which sparked public outrage and also prompted supporters to organize Sunday’s protest outside Cornwell’s church in South Bossier.

-Cornwell calls himself an evangelist with a responsibility to stand up for the Word of God.
+Cornwell says he’s an evangelist with a responsibility to stand up for the Word of God and he’s just defending the Bible.

 “Homosexuality is condemned.
 It’s an anathema that means something horrible.
 We’re just simply taking a stand against the homosexual movement as well as other kinds of sins,” said Cornwell.